Las Vegas Car Accident Lawyer

 - SR 159/Charleston: 2,390 crashes

-What to Do If You’re in a Car Accident in Las Vegas
+What to Do After a Car Accident in Las Vegas

 Taking the right steps after a car wreck is key if you wish to obtain the full value of your claim.
 Many claimants do not realize how easy it is to reduce their chances of winning fair compensatory awards from insurance companies.
 Insurance carriers will try to minimize payouts in any way possible – including using your lack of knowledge about the car insurance process against you.
 Remember, the insurance company has an incentive to pay you as little as possible.
 Taking a few important steps after an auto accident can help protect your claim to compensation.

-- Give the other driver your information and get his or hers as well.
+- Give the other driver your information and get his or hers as well: Exchange insurance information with the other drivers involved to be used later when you file a claim.

 Schedule a Free Initial Consultation With Our Auto Accident Attorneys